In joining the Seahawks and restructuring his contract, defensive end Carlos Dunlap is betting on himself

 During the walk-through, Dunlap said he couldn’t help but notice the 14 banners in the team’s indoor facility, including one for winning the Super Bowl in 2013.

-Dunlap played in five playoff games with the Bengals, but none since 2015, and Cincy is in clear rebuilding mode now.
+Dunlap played in five playoff games with the Bengals, but none since 2015, and Cincinnati clearly is in rebuilding mode now.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.